PatricLee/Darknet/README.md

 For now the network looks promising, on a 304x304 input in bird view, which is 30.4x30.4 meter, the network is able to predict 2D or even 3D boxes with orientation estimation within 20ms on a single GTX1080.
 With a IoU threshold of .6, the network managed to reach 70% recall (on KITTI dataset).

-Note that this repository is still under construction, and would remain this way before my thesis is finished.
+### Note that this repository is still under construction

+and would remain this way before my thesis is finished.
 Any usage, including usage strictlly following my instruction, may lead to unexpected behavior.

 This repository is forked from Yolo-Windows v2, but with a ton of midifications.
 I'll try explaining each of them as they are also part of my thesis.